 Why staff wellbeing should be on the Financial Services agenda

 There’s been a surge of awareness on the importance of staff wellbeing recently, in particular focusing on mental health in the workplace with over a third of UK employees found to be struggling with mental health.
 Despite seemingly positive signs that sickness rates are declining by ONS, it seems people are taking less time off because they are frightened to go off sick.
 Unfortunately, this leads to more financial loss for employers with an unproductive workforce that are present but not productive (presenteeism) and greater pressure on employees who are struggling with their health both emotionally and physically.
-The point being, if you’re not yet taking wellbeing in the workplace more seriously – beyond free beers on a friday or periodic work parties – then you should be.

-Stress costs UK businesses about £30 Billion a year.
+Stress costs UK businesses about £30 billion a year.
 One third of UK employees have had sleepless nights because of stress at work, and over 40% of employees have changed job because of it (PwC survey).
 And that’s the cases we know about.
 It’s not just the cost – the neurological consequences of stress directly compromises people’s decision-making capacity, causing poor decisions and increased risk.
 Regulations are supposed to counter risk, but they increase employees’ stress.
 Regulation will not decrease, so we have to find other ways to reduce the total stress on staff.
 Many of the problems that stress your staff are experiencing are subconscious, but WeThrive diagnoses them.
 It also uncovers a host of other practical, psychological and social difficulties that may be arising in the workplace without anyone identifying them or recognising their importance.

-Why Employee Benefits are not the only solution
+Employee benefits are not the only solution

-We can get to the route of your employees wants and needs, so you can nurture a workplace culture and provide them with incentives that will actually improve their lives – both at work and at home.
+We can get to the root of your employees wants and needs, so you can nurture a workplace culture and provide them with incentives that will actually improve their lives – both at work and at home.